Skip to Main Content

 Provide Daily Exercise

-In most cases, cat constipation is a condition which starts with prevention that can be done right from your home.
+In most cases, cat constipation is a condition which can be proactively managed with a preventative approach done right from your home.
 It’s important to keep an eye out for any signs of symptoms that may indicate your cat is experiencing constipation.
-Remember to maintain your cat’s water bowls with fresh, clean water, exercise them daily, and also to feed them a balanced, premium diet.
+Remember to maintain your cat’s water bowls with fresh, clean water, exercise them daily, and feed them a balanced, premium diet.
 If issues continue to occur, visit your vet for further assistance.

 Magda Romanow holding black cat